navithachekuri4-dot/razorpay_buildathon/README.md

 - Guardrail interventions
 - Failed recovery attempts

-The metrics are calculated from the application's transaction data rather than being hard-coded into the dashboard.

-The recovery flow is:
+The recovery rate is based on the application's processed transaction data.

 ```text
 Revenue at Risk